hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ## History

 * In Hanabi, it is generally assumed that you will give clues that "touch" one or more cards in someone else's hand.
 But what if you want to give a clue that touches NO cards in the hand?
-We refer to this as an "empty" clue.
+We refer to this as an *Empty Clue*.
-* Empty clues can be useful in that they give negative information to all other cards in the hand.
+* *Empty Clues* can be useful in that they give negative information to all other cards in the hand.
 This is especially useful in the "Rainbow" variant, which is played by expert players as an additional challenge.
-(In this variant, a 6th suit is added to the deck that is touched by all colors.
-Empty clues can be used to more easily disambiguate rainbow cards from non-rainbow cards.)
+(In this variant, a 6th suit is added to the deck that is touched by all colors. *Empty Clues* can be used to more easily disambiguate rainbow cards from non-rainbow cards.)
 * Hanabi was first released in several European countries.
-In these initial versions of the game, it is reported that the printed rules do not specifically disallow empty clues, which implies that they are therefore legal.
+In these initial versions of the game, it is reported that the printed rules do not specifically disallow *Empty Clues*, which implies that they are therefore legal.
-* In later American releases of the game, [the printed rules](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/Rules.txt) explicitly disallow empty clues.
+* In later American releases of the game, [the printed rules](https://github.com/Zamiell/hanabi-conventions/blob/master/other-conventions/Rules.txt) make it a point to explicitly mention:

+>IMPORTANT: The player must clearly point to the tiles which he is giving information about.
+(Thus saying "You have zero of something" is not allowed as you cannot point to anything.)

-* Empty clues make it easier for players to get a perfect score and can encourage game-breaking strategies, such as the one described in the 2015 paper [*How to Make the Perfect Fireworks Display: Two Strategies for Hanabi*](https://sites.google.com/site/rmgpgrwc/research-papers/Hanabi_final.pdf?attredirects=0).
+* *Empty Clues* make it easier for players to get a perfect score and can encourage game-breaking strategies, such as the one described in the 2015 paper [*How to Make the Perfect Fireworks Display: Two Strategies for Hanabi*](https://sites.google.com/site/rmgpgrwc/research-papers/Hanabi_final.pdf?attredirects=0).
 This could be the reason that the rule was changed between releases.
-* When I contacted Antoine Bauza (the creator of Hanabi) on Twitter, [he was neutral](https://twitter.com/Zamiel_SRL/status/975919901520130048) to the question of whether empty clues should be legal.
+* When I contacted Antoine Bauza (the creator of Hanabi) on Twitter, [he was neutral](https://twitter.com/Zamiel_SRL/status/975919901520130048) to the question of whether *Empty Clues* should be legal.
 * I acknowledge that players should play the game in the way that they find the most fun.
-With that said, expert players should challenge themselves to not use empty clues.
-Utilizing empty clues is analogous to using a crutch - good players should be able to get a perfect score without having to resort to them.
+With that said, expert players should challenge themselves to not use *Empty Clues*.
+Utilizing *Empty Clues* is analogous to using a crutch - good players should be able to get a perfect score without having to resort to them.
-* The online implementations of the game handle empty clues differently:
+* The online implementations of the game handle *Empty Clues* differently:
-  * [Board Game Arena's implementation](https://en.boardgamearena.com/) does allow empty clues.
+  * [Board Game Arena's implementation](https://en.boardgamearena.com/) does allow *Empty Clues*.
-  * [Keldon's implemenation](http://keldon.net/hanabi/) does not allow empty clues.
+  * [Keldon's implemenation](http://keldon.net/hanabi/) does not allow *Empty Clues*.
-  * [Hanabi Live's implementation](https://hanabi.live) follows Keldon's lead and disables empty clues by default.
-However, game creators can allow empty clues an as optional setting when creating a game.
+  * [Hanabi Live's implementation](https://hanabi.live) follows Keldon's lead and disables *Empty Clues* by default.
+However, game creators can allow *Empty Clues* an as optional setting when creating a game.

 <br />